 He has also worked as an Art and Design teacher and department head at an international school in Bangkok.
 He is now pursuing a Master's Degree in Education, majoring in Arts Management.
 Learning and sharing diverse arts, cultures, and stories and promoting them through visual arts bring him great joy and he is excited to do the same thing with VERSO students.

-Nicholas Garvin (Nick) is our Lower Loop Cohort Leader who has worked in six of the seven countries he has lived.
+Nicholas Garvin (Nick) is our Early Years 2-3 Learning Designer and Early Years Cohort Leader who has worked in six of the seven countries he has lived.

 Nick has a Bachelor of Science Degree in Education from Walsh University, Ohio, USA and an associate degree specializing in Early Childhood Education from Stark State College, USA.
 He is also a Google Certified Trainer and a Google Certified Educator : Level 1 & 2, a Common Sense Media Certified Educator and an Apple Certified Teacher w/ Swift Code Certification.